 Steve Baker: I am afraid not.

 Unfortunately, while we have companies like Besedo working hard on creating solutions and technology to help prevent fraud, scammers are also working overtime to develop new ways to con victims.
-In the future, we will see crooks using new technology to target users and circumvent out of date moderation processes.
+In the future, we will see crooks using new technology to target users and circumvent out-of-date moderation processes.

 We will also see scammers picking up video as a channel to communicate with and use as a method for sextortion.
 This will most likely lead to an increase of organized sextortion gangs.

-Sextortion is when scammers lure victims to either get naked or perform sexual acts on a video call and record the act to later threaten to distribute it unless paid.
+Sextortion is when scammers lure victims to either get naked or perform sexual acts on a video call and record the act to threaten later to distribute it unless paid.

 Patrik Frisk: I can only agree with this prediction, unfortunately.